-You may need blood work done while you are taking this medicine.
+You may need blood work while you are taking this medicine.

-Avoid taking products that contain aspirin, acetaminophen, ibuprofen, naproxen, or ketoprofen unless instructed by your doctor.
+Avoid taking medicines that contain aspirin, acetaminophen, ibuprofen, naproxen, or ketoprofen unless instructed by your health care provider.
 These medicines may hide a fever.

 Side effects that you should report to your doctor or health care professional as soon as possible: